raml-org/webapi-parser/README.md

 $ npm install webapi-parser
 ```

-and then require/reference as follows:
+and require/reference as follows:
 ```js
 const wap = require('webapi-parser').WebApiParser
 ```

-You can check the [JavaScript examples directory](https://github.com/raml-org/webapi-parser/tree/master/examples/js/) for some usage examples.
+See the [JavaScript examples directory](https://github.com/raml-org/webapi-parser/tree/master/examples/js/) for some usage examples.

 ### Java
-To use, you'll need to specify `webapi-parser` as a dependency and set both MuleSoft and Jitpack repositories.
+Specify `webapi-parser` as a dependency and set both MuleSoft and Jitpack repositories.

 Gradle:
 ```groovy